ricardomaraschini/tagger/README.md

 ### Deploying

+#### Note
+The documentation below may not be the right one for the version you want to install.
+It is recommended that you refer to the documentation specific to the version you are willing to deploy.
+Download the file `README.pdf` for the release in the Releases section of this repository.
+If you are reading this in a PDF then you should be OK.

 You can deploy Tagger using Helm, let's first select the release we want to install by running the following commands: